christos99/gem5_architectural_synthesis_and_power_analysis_suite/README.md

 ### 3.a
 The program that I created and used for my simulations is [myprog.c](https://github.com/christos99/9432_Christos_Chrysikos/blob/main/Results%20Folder/myprog.c) with then i compiled for arm into [myprog_arm](https://github.com/christos99/9432_Christos_Chrysikos/blob/main/Results%20Folder/myprog_arm):

-		//A simple progrma that prints a "A sample C program" output
+		//A simple program that prints a "A sample C program" output
 		#include<stdio.h>

 		int main()